palladius/sakura/README.md

 ## Install

-Download the repo:

-	mkdir -p ~/git
-	cd ~/git
+Go to the directory where you want to 'install' this software.
+Then download the repo:

 	git clone git@github.com/palladius/sakura.git
-	# This adds lines to your `~/bashrc` to get it sourced:
-	cd sakura && cat templates/bashrc.inject >> ~.bashrc
+	cat sakura/templates/bashrc.inject >> ~.bashrc

 Note.
 Any help is appreciated to make this changeable!